dethe/obloq/readme.md

     ltext x y text # draws text left justified starting at x y rtext x y text # draws text right justified and ending at x y avatar x y w h # draws a rectangle with a very rough sketch of a person.
 Needs work.

 ## Other uses

 There is no specific support, but oBloq can be used to document Ajax paths, URL patterns, Events generated or listened for, APIs, permissions,  reasons for hacks and work-arounds, problems encountered, etc. Essentially, all development-related documentation (and most code) should be able to be fit into readable oBloq documents.
-I haven't used it for server-side development yet, but see no overwhelming reason not to do so (especially if the server uses Node.js).
-For any documentation which does not fit into a language that oBloq supports, it can kept in plain Markdown, or oBloq can be extended to support the language

 ## Todo

-### oBloq 2.0
+### oBloq 3.0

-* Convert to be an extension of Grunt (https://github.com/cowboy/grunt) (mainly the code extraction from markdown)
+* Revert to not use Grunt
 * Have default filename targets
-* Make client vs. server code explicit rather than a naming convention.
-Default to both?
+* Use gfm fenced code blocks with file types to mark html, css, js sections
+* Have a way to define variables independent of file type?
+* Don't mix in server code
+* Generate a custom element from each file (1:1)
-* Allow alternate filename targets in comments
+* No alternate file names
-* Allow raw HTML, CSS, JS files to be in bloqs directory?
 * Build an editor based on CodeMirror (http://codemirror.net/doc/manual.html)
-* Minimized and compress concatenated files for production (side-effect of moving to Grunt)
-* Allow user configuration for which files get concatenated, minimized, and compressed and in what order (side-effect of Grunt)
-* Support coffeescript on server-side (side-effect of multiple targets, better specificity)
 * More example code
-* Comment extracted code to show where it was extracted from, for tracing back to source file
 * Code clean up and commenting
-* Allow mustache placeholders to be used in markdown for template generation (*.mushdown?)
-* Include useful snippets of HTML, CSS, JS to be assembled as standard components (with commentary on use)
-* Componentization - use x-tag (http://csuwldcat.github.com/x-tag/) or Enyo (http://enyojs.com/) to help define bloqs?

 ### Generated docs